Have you been told you “have to” take a test or undergo a procedure, but it just doesn’t feel right to you?

 First, you want to ask why this is being offered or why it’s being recommended.
 You also want to ask what the immediate risk is to you and your baby, so you can determine how much time you actually have to make a decision.

 This is why as part of the Take Charge of Birth Program I focus on getting my clients the Right Education.
 When you know ahead of time what the risks and benefits are to various interventions and what scenarios may come up for you in the course of your care, then you’ll already come to your birth armed with the knowledge needed to make quick decisions.

-Beyond BRAIN however is the second question of assessing the risk factors that may influence which choices you decide to make.
-When determining that level of risk, ask yourself whether this recommendation is due to a complication, variation, or a deviation.
+When assessing the level of risk, ask yourself whether this recommendation is due to a complication, variation, or a deviation.